huohuoren4/docs/python/pytest/how_to_guides/assert.md

 Using `pytest.raises()` is likely to be better for cases where you are testing exceptions your own code is deliberately raising, whereas using `@pytest.mark.xfail` with a check function is probably better for something like documenting unfixed bugs (where the test describes what “should” happen) or bugs in dependencies.

-## Assertions about expected warnings
+## Assertions about expected warnings {#assertions-about-expected-warnings}

 You can check that code raises a particular warning using `pytest.warns`.

-## Making use of context-sensitive comparisons
+## Making use of context-sensitive comparisons {#making-use-of-context-sensitive-comparisons}

 `pytest` has rich support for providing context-sensitive information when it encounters comparisons.
 For example: